Manu3lll/psprogramlist/README.md

-# psprogramlist
-Script which exports a Excel Computer program list
+# Script which exports a program list in Excel format which includes:
+- Program name
+- Program version
+- Modification Date